leoniebolt/6D_pose_estimation/README.md

 ## 6D_pose_estimation
 Estimating the 6D pose of morobot parts with trained yolo model and megapose6D.

+## DISCLAIMER
+I got help from a collegue, since many things did not work with me.

+Therefore, they may be many logic similiarities.

+Also the .ply files are from them, since it did not work with mine, but with theirs.
+I could, unfortunately not resolve this issue.
+So therefore the box dimensions are the same.

 ## Working environment
 All the current packages are listed in the file environment_packages.txt